 She/Her/HersLicensed Mental Health Counselor, LMHC Board Certified Dance/Movement Therapist, BC-DMT

-Kim works with college students and adults experiencing anxiety, depression, trauma, relationship challenges, life transitions, and difficulties with stress management and communication.
+Kim is passionate about helping deep-feeling, highly-motivated women in their 20s, 30s, and 40s who are experiencing anxiety, stress, trauma, relationship challenges, low-self esteem and life transitions.
 Her uniquely tailored body-centered approach incorporates breath work, mindful movement, grounding exercises, thought reframing, and expressive exploration.

 Kim's practice is open to people of any gender identity, sexual orientation, religion, ethnic or racial background.